 This is the blog of Emma Cragg.
-Business information librarian, amateur photographer, film fan and organiser of Quiff Comp.
+Librarian turned learning technologist and organiser of Quiff Comp.

 I graduated in 2006 from Northumbria University’s Masters in Information and Library Management programme.
 The same year I left the north east (somewhat reluctantly) to pursue my career as a librarian where the majority of jobs seemed to be, in the south.

 After brief periods in posts as bibliographic and information assistants at the University of Oxford I moved on to become Senior Information Librarian in the Sainsbury Library at the Saïd Business School in January 2009.
 After a little over a year there I realised it was time to get out of Oxford before I woke up and found 20 years had passed.
 In May 2010 I took up the post of Academic Support Librarian for Business and Management at the University of Warwick.
 This was a great move and I got many opportunities to expand my skills and knowledge.
 I worked on projects to refresh the central induction programme and library website, as well as conducting a pilot for the Student as Researcher project.

 Where the title comes from